Batman: No Man's Land: Prose novel and audiobook

 Cover of the hardcover by Greg Rucka.
 Art by Joe DeVito.

 In 2000, DC Comics published a novelization of "No Man's Land" written by Greg Rucka.
 The story features many of the same characters as the comic book arc.
 It also describes other members of the GCPD.
 The book omits the characters of Azrael and Superman, who were present throughout in the comics.
+Rucka had to deliver the novel to the publisher approximately two to three months before the comics version of No Man's Land finished, meaning that the novelization's ending was finished before the final scripts for the comics storyline were even written.

 There is also a shorter junior novel written by Alan Grant.

 GraphicAudio produced an audiobook of the novelization which spans two volumes and features a full cast, music and sound effects.
 The first part was released in October and the second part in November 2011.